 The Chief Executive holds ultimate accountability for adherence to the Child Protection and Safeguarding Policy and Procedure and ensuring there are sufficient resources for the implementation of this document.
-The Chief Executive takes responsibility for ensuring that policies, procedures and processes are in place (Whistleblowing Policy, Freedom to Speak Up Guardians) that support staff and volunteers reporting concerns at work, and that staff are entitled to protection under the Public Interest Disclosure Act 1998.
+The Chief Executive takes responsibility for ensuring that policies, procedures and processes are in place (Speaking Up and Raising Concerns Policy and Procedure) that support staff and volunteers reporting concerns at work, and that staff are entitled to protection under the Public Interest Disclosure Act 1998.